Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

 The gauge transformation of the four particle graph braid symbols is given in Appendix \ref{sec::Solving} where we discuss removing the gauge symmetry from the obtained solutions.
 There, we also list our convention for the four particle anyon labels in Equation \eqref{eq::FusionLabelsN4}.
 We will use this convention in the present section.

 The first step is to resolve how the $\sigma_3$-graph braids from \eqref{eq::B3N4} act in the fusion space of four anyons $V^{abcd}_{e}$.
 For the $\sigma_{2}$-braids represented on a three-particle fusion space this is unambiguous -- the two particles being exchanged are joined by a fusion vertex (as we can see in Figure~\ref{fig:PQsymbols}).
 Thus, the respective braiding exchange operators are necessarily diagonal in the left-fused basis where the second and third particle away from the junction point are joined by a common fusion channel.
 However, for the $\sigma_{3}$-braids acting on the fusion space of four anyons, the choice of the appropriate fusion tree is not clear at the first sight.
 Clearly, the two particles being exchanged must be joined by a common fusion vertex.
 This leaves two choices for the fusion tree structure of the other two particles -- the fully left associated (left-fused) basis or the pairwise associated basis.
-Crucially, there are important physical arguments that dictate the correct choice of the fusion tree.
-Namely, if a braiding exchange operator is diagonal in a certain basis, then all the anyon charges appearing in the chosen fusion tree have to be conserved throughout the corresponding braiding exchange process.
-The total charge of a set of anyons is conserved if one can bound this set of anyons by a disk which remains sufficiently separated from the anyons outside the disk throughout the entire exchange process.
-These disks are associated with the choice of the fusion tree.
-For instance, the fusion tree with anyons $a,b,c,d$ being fused pairwise implies two separate disks containing the pairs $a,b$ and $c,d$ respectively and one disk containing all the anyons $a,b,c,d$ (note that the disks cannot leave the graph as this is the actual space where the anyons move) -- see Figure~\ref{fig::disksN4}a.
+Crucially, it is important for the anyon theory to respect the {\it no transmutation principle} \cite{TopoBook} which says that charge is locally conserved in space.
+In other words, the total charge of a set of anyons is conserved if one can bound this set of anyons by a disk which remains sufficiently separated from the anyons outside the disk throughout the entire exchange process (no particles leave and no particles enter the disk).
+It turns out that this no transmutation principle for graph braids is most convenient to express mathematically only in certain fusion bases.
+Such fusion bases are the bases in which the braiding exchange operators are diagonal.
+This is because the relevant disks are associated with certain choices of the fusion tree.
+Namely, if the fusion tree is such that all the anyons inside a given disk have a common fusion channel, then the corresponding braiding exchange operator is diagonal in this basis.
+For instance, the fusion tree with anyons $a,b,c,d$ being fused pairwise implies two separate disks containing the pairs $a,b$ and $c,d$ respectively and one disk containing all the anyons $a,b,c,d$ (note that the disks cannot leave the graph as this is the actual space where the anyons move) -- see the top image in Figure~\ref{fig::disksN4}b.
 Importantly, the pairwise-associated fusion tree is not a correct basis for representing the braid $\sigma_3^{(1_d,2_c,1_b,2_a)}$ diagonally as anyons $b$ and $a$ will necessarily enter the disk containing anyons $d$ and $c$ during the exchange, hence the total charge of $c$ and $d$ may not be conserved.
 This is shown in Figure~\ref{fig::disksN4}b.